 A technically gifted midfielder, Brenda Sempare was one of the finest players of her generation, and enjoyed a decorated domestic and international career.

-Internationally, she featured in the 1984 World Cup in which England reached the final.
+Internationally, she played a starring role in England's 1985 Mundialito ('Little World Cup') triumph, netting a crucial goal in the 3-2 victory over Italy in the final.
 Three years later, she helped England reach the semi-final of the 1987 European Competition for Women’s Football, whilst also working as a postwoman.
 She played in all four games of the 1995 World Cup in Sweden, which included victories against Canada and Nigeria.

 "SHE WAS THE MOST NATURALLY GIFTED PLAYER I'VE EVER PLAYED WITH.
 TECHNICALLY SUPERB.
 THERE HAS NOT BEEN A PLAYER THAT I HAVE SEEN IN THE LAST 10 YEARS WHO COULD MATCH HER SKILL."
 MAL SEARLE